 - Go for a swim in the ocean

 - Fix your favourite healthy food

-- Practice meditation or gratitude for the good things you have.
+- Focus on being grateful for the good things you have.

-The point is to DO something that makes you happy and that shifts or disrupts your negative emotional state that is causing you to stay depressed.
+The point is, it's important to DO something that disrupts or shifts your negative emotional state that causes you to stay depressed.

-When you disrupt the negative pattern and shift your focus to something more positive that brings you joy, you quickly begin to realise that you are in more control than you think of your mind and emotions.
+When you disrupt the negative pattern and shift your focus to something more positive, you quickly realise that you are in more control than you think of your mind and emotions.

-Anything that "causes" you to feel depressed can be "uncaused" when you have some simple tools in your arsenal that you can rely on when needed.
+The goods news too, is that anything that "causes" you to feel depressed can be "uncaused", particularly when you have simple tools in your self care tool kit that you can lean on when needed.

 One another important mindset tip here...